RitzGL/server-bot/README.md

 2. Given a command, return images of command's name. ie !dog returns picture of dog.
 3. Responses to determined user messages.
 4. Responses to determined emojis sent in a single message.

+## Must be added

+1. Dad jokes and insults - suggested by B